 skip navigation

-This will be the 10th year of the Midget Split Season Program.
-We are extremely excited about year Nine!
+This will be the 12th year of the 16U and 18UAA Split Season Program.
+We are extremely excited about year Twelve!

-We have now had three National Championships come from the MAHA split season program.
+We have now had four National Championships come from the MAHA split season program.

 Some of the benefits of the program are:

-• Allow all Midget age players intending to play high school hockey the opportunity to play for the State and National Championship as well.
+· Allow all 16U/18U age players intending to play high school hockey the opportunity to play for the State and National Championship as well.

 Important Dates and CHANGES!!

-• September 1, 2023, Teams must declare intent to enter the 16U split season playoffs or the 18U Tier 2 State Championship (Entry form will be on MAHA website) A $900 deposit will also be required as part of the application process.
+· September 1, 2025, Teams must declare intent to enter their respective state playoffs (Entry form will be on MAHA website) A $900 deposit will also be required as part of the application process.

 Age Divisions: